 There is an accessible toilet in the Junior Department and another in the Infant Department with an adjustable height changing table.
 There are ramps to at least one classroom in each year group and there are no steps within the buildings.
 Disabled parking spaces are available by the school office.
 Advisory teachers from the sensory or physical support teams regularly review pupils and their advice is followed where possible e.g. classroom layout, ICT provision, hearing aid maintenance, lighting considerations.
+Several members of staff have had training in British Sign Language.
 If you have any specific accessibility requests please inform us.